Jaime Fields

-Early years
+Early life

 Born and raised in southern California, Fields attended Lynwood High School in Lynwood.

 College career

 Fields played for the Washington Huskies from 1988 to 1992 for head coach Don James.
 He was known on the field for his speed and hitting ferocity.
 With Fields at linebacker, the Huskies went to three consecutive Rose Bowls as Pacific-10 Conference champions and shared a national championship (1991) after the second.